distri/require/main.coffee.md

 File extensions may come in handy if we want to skip the compile step and compile on the fly at runtime.

+Circular dependencies aren't supported and will probably crash.